hbk-bs/nature-of-code-ff6347/index.md

 </p>
 </div>

-Here we use a algorithm inspired by Jer Thorp's "Branching Substrate" to draw a tree.
+Here we use a algorithm inspired by J. Tarbell's "Branching Substrate" to draw a tree.
 Our tree consists of a list of branches.
 We have several parameters to control the growth of the tree.
 How many generations can a branch have?
 Does it grow upwards or downwards?
 How long can a branch be?

 ## Icecream